-The iPhone X is still a top seller, says Apple in solid Q1 earnings
+The iPhone X is still a top seller, says Apple in solid Q2 earnings

 Analysts have been worrying in recent weeks about weak sales of the iPhone X (and maybe iPhones in general) after the holidays.
 Well, Apple reported results for its January-through-March quarter today, and pointed out that the iPhone X remained its best-selling phone throughout the first three months of 2018.

-The company narrowly exceeded analysts’ expectations for both revenues and iPhone unit sales, but only after it guided down its own revenue expectations a few months ago, and after analysts adjusted down their iPhone unit sales expectations.
+The company narrowly exceeded analysts’ expectations for revenues, but only after it guided down its own revenue expectations a few months ago.
+It came very close to expectations for iPhone unit sales, but only after analysts had adjusted down their unit sales expectations.

 Here are the top lines: